top of page

 A broody hen can be a captivating sight—nestled comfortably in her nesting box, feathers fluffed up, determined to hatch the next generation of chicks.
 However, not all hens display this behavior with the intention of nurturing eggs, making it essential for chicken keepers to take action.
 Breaking up a broody hen that isn't truly setting on eggs benefits both her health and the stability of your flock.
 Understanding Broody Behavior Broody behavior in hens is a natural instinc

-How to Seamlessly Integrate New Chickens into Your Flock
+How to Seamlessly Introduce New Chickens into Your Flock

 Understanding Chicken Social Behavior